 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of amitriptyline and perphenazine can be fatal.
+An overdose of Triavil can be fatal.

 Overdose symptoms may include uneven heartbeats, extreme drowsiness, confusion, agitation, hallucinations, vomiting, feeling hot or cold, muscle stiffness, fainting, seizure (convulsions), or coma.

-What should I avoid while taking Triavil (amitriptyline and perphenazine)?
+What should I avoid while taking amitriptyline and perphenazine?

 Do not drink alcohol.
 Dangerous side effects or death can could occur.